Sorting your taxes should be quick and painless. Not long, pricey and stress-inducing.

 The next £4,730 will be taxed at 40%: £1,892 in rental income tax.

-Stay on top of your buy-to-let landlord tax responsibilities with our Tax Return Toolkit.
+Stay on top of your live-in-landlord tax responsibilities with our Tax Return Toolkit.
 Get a template spreadsheet to format and record your income and expenses for the tax year, check out our Spotify channel for playlists for every tax filing mood, or download our tax deadline calendar straight into your Gmail.

 Sign up for important updates, deadline reminders and basic tax hacks sent straight to your inbox.